BioforestChain/dweb_browser/README_EN.md

 It is a renderer called mutil-webview (multiple web views), which can render multiple web views simultaneously.
 For example, it can be used to implement a web browser.

-### `nativeui.browser.dweb`
+### `desk.browser.dweb`

-It is a custom window standard defined by dweb-browser, which is integrated into mwebview, allowing the views of mwebview to have window management capabilities.
+It is a dweb-browser's own implementation of the window standard `window.std.dweb` to maintain a consistent window experience across platforms.

 ### `*.sys.dweb`